A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-Although, the above method improves communication performance, it puts significant computational load on the system which overall increases the system complexity as multiple optimization parameters come into the picture.
+Although the above method improves communication performance, it puts significant computational load on the system, which overall increases the system complexity as multiple optimization parameters come into the picture.
 To address these limitations, another approach is considered that increases the UE throughput while also considering the limited power source availability.
-Authors in \cite{ref52} focus on optimizing critical parameters like UAV positioning, transmission power of the link, RIS phase shifting and beamforming capacity of the system.
-The approach is as follows- \begin{enumerate} \item RIS with M Elements: A passive array that dynamically controls the wireless channel through phase adjustments. \item UAV: Hybrid Access Point capable of down-link Wireless Power Transfer (WPT) and up-link Wireless Information Transfer (WIT). \item UEs: Single-antenna devices with constrained battery life, relying on the UAV for both power and data transmission. \end{enumerate}
+The authors of \cite{ref52} focus on optimizing critical parameters like UAV positioning, transmission power of the link, RIS phase shifting, and beamforming capacity of the system.
+The approach is as follows: \begin{enumerate} \item RIS with $M$ Elements: A passive array that dynamically controls the wireless channel through phase adjustments; \item UAV: Hybrid Access Point capable of downlink wireless power transfer (WPT) and uplink wireless information transfer (WIT); \item UEs: Single-antenna devices with constrained battery life, relying on the UAV for both power and data transmission. \end{enumerate}

-SCA based optimization approach is considered.
-With only few iterations the entire area is covered by this framework achieving the desired computational efficiency.
-The entire communication is divided into two time slots- \begin{enumerate} \item Wireless Power Transfer (WPT) for harvesting energy (power supply). \item Wireless Information Transfer (WIT) for transmission of data. \end{enumerate} Simulation results show that the proposed method is able to achieve the desired trajectory resource allocation performance within only a few iterations.
+An SCA based optimization approach is considered.
+With only a few iterations, the entire area is covered by this framework, achieving the desired computational efficiency.
+The entire communication is divided into two time slots: \begin{enumerate} \item WPT for harvesting energy (power supply); \item WIT for data transmission. \end{enumerate} The simulation results show that the proposed method is able to achieve the desired trajectory resource allocation performance in only a few iterations.